preetsb/Stats-Model-Project/README.md

 At first I wanted to do the bike stations in Medina, Saudi Arabia because I assumed there would be a pattern with religious observances or even days of the week (like Fridays) but then I discovered that there is no Yelp or Foursquare data from Saudi Arabia and they are primarily North American based apps.

-So, I picked a random city in the USA and landed on Bentonville, Arkansas which turned out to be the headquarters of Walmart.
+I picked a random city in the USA and landed on Bentonville, Arkansas which turned out to be the headquarters of Walmart.

 So I requested the data from CityBikes, which was in .JSON format, looked through to find the details for Bentonville, put it into a DataFrame.
 Cleaned it up and got the location data for each bike station.
 Did similar with the Yelp and Foursquare API, but instead got the location data for restaurants that were close to each bike station.